Key subgroups in the Polish group of all automorphisms of the rational circle: Introduction

 According to results of \cite{DM10} and \cite{MeSh-key}, many remarkable subgroups are co-minimal.
 For example, the center $H:=Z(G)$ of $G$ is co-minimal for $G:=\UT (n,\F)$, the matrix group of all unitriangular matrices, and also for the general linear group $G:=\GL(n,\F)$, where $\F$ is a local field.

-Every co-minimal subgroup is inj-key (Fact \ref{p:inj-key=co-min for central}.2).
+Every co-minimal subgroup is inj-key (Fact \ref{p:inj-key=co-min for central}.1).
 In the present work we give examples of inj-key subgroups which are not co-minimal.
-More precisely, we show that $\Aut (\Q_0)$ contains extremely amenable subgroups $H$ (in some cases $H$ is topologically isomorphic to $\Aut(\Q,\leq)$) such that $H$ is inj-key but not co-minimal (Theorems \ref{t:counterexample} and \ref{t:irrat}).
-This justifies the concept of \textit{inj-key subgroups} and answers a question posed in \cite{MeSh-key}.
+More precisely, we show that for every \(q\in\Q_0\), the stabilizer \(G_q\) is an extremely amenable inj-key subgroup of \(\Aut(\Q_0)\), but is not co-minimal in \(\Aut(\Q_0)\) (Theorem \ref{t:counterexample}).
+This justifies the concept of \textit{inj-key subgroups} and answers the following general question posed in \cite{MeSh-key}.